 Most Common Webhosting Packages:

-Shared Hosting package:
+1. Shared Hosting package:

-This is one of the most common and cheapest hosting package type.
+This is one of the most common and cheapest WordPress hosting package types.
 For any newbie Blogger, this is most affordable package type as it starts from $2-$15/month depending upon which company you are opting for.
-Shared hosting package can further be classified into limited and unlimited hosting.
+The shared hosting package can further be classified into limited and unlimited hosting.
 Many Webhosting companies offer different shared hosting packages based on limitations.

 For further reading: